Member of the Innovation and Emerging Technologies Policy Panel

 In 2006 a proposal submitted by John to Yorkshire Forward, with FMEG support, resulted in the establishment of CenFRA Ltd which is a facility to support the uptake of automation in the food manufacturing sector in three Regional Development Areas in the north of England.

-After leaving Salford in 2008, John is now employed as a Senior Scientist in Robotics and Automation at the Italian Institute of Technology in Genoa and has visiting Chairs at the Control System Centre at the University of Manchester and at the Department of Automatic Control and Systems Engineering at the University of Sheffield.
+Involvement with recent research projects include the EC projects ROBOTCUB (the iCub humanoid robot development at IIT in Genoa), NovelQ, (automated food assembly line at SiK in Sweden) and the Defra project GRAIL (design of a specialised food assembly robot at the University of Sheffield).
+He is currently a partner in the E.C.
+F.W.7 research project PicknPack concerned with the development of innovative flexible modular automated/ robotics assembly and packing procedures for food products.
+After leaving Salford in 2008, John was employed as a Senior Scientist in Robotics and Automation at the Italian Institute of Technology in Genoa and had visiting Chairs at the Control System Centre at the University of Manchester and at the Department of Automatic Control and Systems Engineering at the University of Sheffield.
+He was appointed as a Professor of Robotics and Systems Engineering at the University of Manchester in December 2013.